newville/wxmplot/doc/plotpanel.rst

       discrete values as a function of time, left-to-right, and want to show a transition to a new value as a sudden step, you want 'steps-post'.

+   9. *side* can by one of ('left', 'right', 'right2', 'right3') or *yaxes* can be one on (1, 2, 3, 4).
+These are exactly equivalent ways to spectify which Y axes to use.
+Setting *yaxes_tracecolor* will make the Y axes use the same color as the trace using that Y axes.

-   9. *marker* is one of ('+', 'o', 'x', '^', 'v', '>', '<', '|', '_', 'square',
+   10. *marker* is one of ('+', 'o', 'x', '^', 'v', '>', '<', '|', '_', 'square',
        'diamond', 'thin diamond', 'hexagon', 'pentagon', 'tripod 1', or 'tripod 2').

-   10. By default, xmin, xmax, ymin, and ymax are set from the data. *viewpad* gives a percentage of the data range for the view to be extended.
+   11. By default, xmin, xmax, ymin, and ymax are set from the data. *viewpad* gives a percentage of the data range for the view to be extended.
 That is, with xmin=0, xmin=100, viewpad=5, the range for x will be [-5, 105].

-   11. *fullbox* can be used to turn on or off the top and right Axes lines (or spines), giving a more open figure.
+   12. *fullbox* can be used to turn on or off the top and right Axes lines (or spines), giving a more open figure.
 The 'axes_style' option gives a little more control -- you can set this to either 'box' for a complete box, 'open' for left and right Axes lines only (same as *fullbox=False*), or 'bottom' which will suppress the top, right, and left Axes.

-   12. *legend_loc* sets the position of the legend on the plot, and is one of 'ur', 'ul', 'cr', 'cl', 'lr' 'll', 'uc', 'lc', or 'cc' for 'upper right' , 'upper left', 'center right', 'center left', 'lower right', 'lower left', 'upper center', 'lower center', or 'center'.
+   13. *legend_loc* sets the position of the legend on the plot, and is one of 'ur', 'ul', 'cr', 'cl', 'lr' 'll', 'uc', 'lc', or 'cc' for 'upper right' , 'upper left', 'center right', 'center left', 'lower right', 'lower left', 'upper center', 'lower center', or 'center'.

-   13. The *delay_draw* option will delay the actual drawing the plot to the screen.
+   14. The *delay_draw* option will delay the actual drawing the plot to the screen.
 This can be give a noticeable speed up when plotting multiple line traces at once.
 See also :meth:`plot_many` for a convenience function to plot many traces at once.

-   14. For more on using data with dates or times, see :ref:`sect_datetime`.
+   15. For more on using data with dates or times, see :ref:`sect_datetime`.

   All of these values, and a few more settings controlling whether and how to display a plot legend can be